 Central Park is full of delightful surprises throughout its 840 acres - some of the best playgrounds, interesting structures and gorgeous greenery.
-Visit the Central Park Conservancy website for maps, historical info and lots of great tips.
+Visit the Central Park Conservancy website for maps, a guide to fall foliage historical info and lots of great tips.

 Central Park’s largest playground features a shaded area with swings and slides, a large, maze-like climbers, seasonal water features, sloped turf, a large sandbox area, low monkey bars, tunnels, ramps and (our favorite) giant rocks to climb.
 Plus a spacious bathroom.

 Face painters, musicians and giant bubble makers often congregate at the entrance.